jadecobra/python_tdd_exercises/source/exception handling.rst

   the terminal displays an :doc:`AssertionError` and since no exception is raised when ``does_not_raise_exception_error`` is called by ``always_returns_this``, it returns ``succeeded`` which is not equal to ``always_returns_this``

-* we can try adding another return statement to the function to see if that would work
+* I can try adding another return statement to the function to see if that would work

   .. code-block:: python